ankowals/saf/README.md

 ----------------------------------

-What do we need from a test automation framework?
+What do we want from a test automation framework?